Scalable Policy Maximization Under Network Interference: INTRODUCTION

 Sequential learning and decision making arises in contexts as varied as dynamic pricing in microeconomics \citep{ROTHSCHILD}, experimentation in online platforms \citep{wager_xu}, and adaptive treatment allocations in clinical research \citep{murphy_odtr}.
 Many such problems revolve around the decision of which individuals to treat.
 For example, an online marketplace may want to assign coupons to customers who otherwise would not purchase an item, or a ride-sharing company may want to assign bonuses to drivers who would otherwise leave the platform.
 Both examples involve maximizing the impact of treatment, but doing so requires first learning its effect.
 Multi-armed bandit (MAB) algorithms have emerged as an effective method to solve both the learning and maximization problems simultaneously.

 Classic bandit formulations assume that the outcome of an individual is not impacted by the treatment status of others.
 This assumption is violated in many important contexts, such as epidemiology \citep{spillover_epid}, marketplaces \citep{munro2025treatmenteffectsmarketequilibrium}, and social networks \citep{Ogburn02012024}.
-We study \textbf{interference} or \textbf{spillover effects}, where treatments impact not only the treated but also their peers.
+We study \textbf{interference} or \textbf{spillover effects}, where treatments impact not only the treated units but also their peers.
 We focus on interference that spreads along a network, where the nodes of the network define individuals or arms and the edges specify connections.
 For example, online experimentation often occurs on social networks or internet marketplaces where interference impacts outcomes and the underlying network changes over time.

 Despite their relevance to such problems, little work on MABs exists in this setting; existing algorithms struggle to scale beyond networks of size $n\approx15$ \citep{agarwal2024, jamshidi2025}.
-Moreover, these methods require that the network remain fixed across time \textit{and} that observations across time are independent.
-While we make the assumption of independence across time, this is consistent with our framework where distinct cohorts of individuals are observed at each time step.
-Conversely, the simultaneous assumptions of a fixed network with persistent individuals and temporal independence can lead to inconsistencies.
+Moreover, these methods require that the network remains fixed across time \textit{and} that observations of rewards across time are independent.
+The simultaneous assumptions of a fixed network with persistent individuals and temporal independence can lead to inconsistencies.
 For example, the outcomes of participants in a vaccine trial depend on their treatment statuses in earlier periods.
+In this work, we relax the assumption that the network remains fixed.

 Existing algorithms fail to scale because they attempt to capture arbitrary interference instead of leveraging common structural assumptions from the causal inference literature.
-For example, the linear reformulation of \citet{agarwal2024} implies that a node of degree $d$ has $2^d$ unique parameters.
-A network with maximum degree $d^*$ thus has up to $n2^{d^*}$ unknown parameters in the reward function.
-For example, with $n=1000$ and $d^* = 10$ the reward function would have over a million unknowns.
-Estimating this many parameters, which grows linearly with $n$ and exponentially with node degree $d^*$, leads to computational complexity cubic in $n$ and prohibitive data requirements.
+For example, in the case of $L$ treatment levels, the linear reformulation of \citet{agarwal2024} means that a node of degree $d$ is represented by $(L+1)^{d+1}$ unique parameters.
+A network with maximum degree $d_{\text{max}}$ thus has up to $n(L+1)^{d_{\text{max}}}$ unknown parameters that need to be estimated.
+Thus, with $n=1000$, $d_{\text{max}} = 10$, and $L=2$, the reward function would have over a million unknowns.
+Estimating this many parameters, which grows linearly with $n$ and exponentially with node degree $d_{\text{max}}$, leads to computational complexity cubic in $n$ and prohibitive data requirements.